-Dog attack affects farmer after 24 sheep killed in 'horrifying' incident
+Dog attack 'horrifies' farmer after 24 sheep killed

 "They threw those sheep around like they were paper," Mr Jones recalled.

-Mr Jones said his insurance company only paid out about half of the £14,000 he lost due to the attack because they only pay compensation for dead animals, not injured ones.
+He said his insurance company only paid out about half of the £14,000 he lost in the attack because they only pay compensation for dead animals, not injured ones.
 He also said his insurance premium has now doubled.

 "I don't know how long it will take us to recover," he said.